(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 "little people" -- those unfortunate souls who actually work for a

-honorary doctorates at places like Harvard and Oxford.
+awarded honorary doctorates at places like Harvard and Oxford.

 GDP--Abbreviation for "Gross Domestic Product."
 See